danthedeckie/mdspec/README.md

 spec type would just be for things which are structurely "defined" rather than functionally implemented... (if that makes sense?)

+## Thoughts:

+- anything in brakets (like this) is considered a comment, and ignored?
+- markdown titles are ignored too.
+- how can we have nice sections for random implementaion notes? maybe use markdown quotation `> text` blocks?
+Should those be stored to use as docstrings in generation? or better not?

 # to play: